 Comprehensive community education is the linchpin in BDF’s overall mission.
 There is compelling evidence of the enormous literacy crisis for children of poverty, which continues to be a major problem in New Orleans eight years after Hurricanes Katrina and Rita.
 A 2011 community survey conducted by the U.S. Census Bureau reported that 42% of New Orleans children under the age of 18 live in poverty.
 This far exceeds the national rate of 22%.
 Findings from studies examining the link between socioeconomic and school readiness have largely concluded that children living in poverty arrive at kindergarten 18 months behind their middle-class peers, and that children who start school with a disadvantage are unlikely to catch up to their classmates unless high quality early educational and developmental intervention programs are made available.
 BDF is working to address this need for quality early education and public education for children currently living in households at or below poverty.

 The First Educare facility in the southern United States is being constructed at Columbia Parc at the Bayou District.
-It is expected to open in August 2013.
+It opened October 1st, 2013.

 K-8 Charter School

 A K-8 charter school will also be developed at Columbia Parc in partnership with our local school system.
-In Spring 2011.
 With a quality K-8 school next door to receive and further cultivate Educare students, we will not only provide neighborhood children with a high quality education but will also track their results through 8th grade and beyond.
-Parents will be strongly encouraged to take full advantage of the seamless transition from "birth to five” to K-8, and the grade school will directly coordinate its Kindergarten activities with the Educare of New Orleans early learning center.
+Parents will be strongly encouraged to take full advantage of the seamless transition from "birth to five” to K-8, and the grade school will directly coordinate its Kindergarten activities with Educare New Orleans.

 McDonogh #35 High School

 The third leg of our core "cradle to college” continuum is the introduction of McDonogh #35 College Preparatory High School to the Bayou District neighborhood.
 Since opening in 1917 as one of New Orleans Public Schools’ first dedicated African American schools, McDonogh #35 has proven to be one of the city’s finest public schools.
 The Orleans Parish School Board has allocated $70 million dollars in FEMA recovery funds tied to a site within the Bayou District to construct a new college preparatory high school, and the Orleans Parish School Board leadership has determined that McDonogh #35 should move from its current landlocked two acre site to this larger 16 acre, waterfront site.
 The addition of McDonogh #35 allows BDF to create a tightly focused "cradle to college” pipeline within a four-block area.
-The future home of McDonogh 35 has undergone extensive environmental remediation throughout 2012 and construction is expected to begin shortly so that a January 2015 opening can be realized.
+The future home of McDonogh 35 has underwent extensive environmental remediation throughout 2012.
+Construction began in 2013 and the school is expected to be open in August 2015.

 Community Support Services